UpStride/tutorial/deep-complex-networks/README.md

 The only change required in the above configuration is `--dataloader.name cifar100` and `--model.num_classes 100`

-### caveats

-1. The above configuration doesn't truely reflect the train split used in our DCN experiments.
-In the above example we have used the full training set and test set as validation set which is not the standard practise.
-2. The below settings are different in the current python engine compared to the version used in our DCN experiments.
-   Note: Our experiments for reproducing DCN with Tensorflow matched the same configurations from [github][3] repository from Trabelsi et al.

-class: `TF2UpstrideLearned`
-* kernel_size = `3` instead of `1`
-* kernel_initializer=`'he_normal'` instead of `'glorot_uniform'` (tensorflow default)
-* kernel_regularizer= `l2(0.0005)` instead of `None`

-The above class can be found in `upstride_python/upstride/generic_layers.py` of the python engine repository.

-## How to modify the code
+### How to modify the code

-All our models from the present in `/classification-api/src/models/` directory.
+All our models are availale in `/classification-api/src/models/` directory.

 In order to add custom models.
 We only require to subclass `GenericModelBuilder` and override the `model` function.